Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/20-deploy-script/+page.md

 }
 ```

-We also need a function to fetch the appropriate configuration based on the actual chain ID.
+We also have to build a function to fetch the appropriate configuration based on the actual chain ID.
 This can be done first by verifying that a VRF coordinator exists.
 In case it does not and we are not on a local chain, we'll revert.

 ```js
 function getConfigByChainId(uint256 chainId) public view returns (NetworkConfig memory) {